 “(4) A person aggrieved by a final order of a DMV hearing examiner in a DFHV notice of infraction proceeding brought pursuant to this section may obtain review of the final order by the Traffic Adjudication Appeals Board, which shall be filed as provided in section 402.

-“(c) Any adjudicated case or appeal arising from a DFHV notice of infraction that is pending at OAH as of the effective date of the Administrative Hearing Responsibility Emergency Amendment Act of 2026, passed on emergency basis on DATE (Enrolled version of Bill 26-XXX), shall be transferred to the DMV to be re-docketed and adjudicated in accordance with the controlling procedures identified above.
+“(c) Any adjudicated case or appeal arising from a DFHV notice of infraction that is pending at OAH as of the effective date of the Administrative Hearing Responsibility Emergency Amendment Act of 2026, passed on emergency basis on July 7, 2026 (Enrolled version of Bill 26-XXX), shall be transferred to the DMV to be re-docketed and adjudicated in accordance with the controlling procedures identified above.
 The only exceptions to this transfer requirement shall be adjudicated cases or appeals pending at OAH in which an evidentiary hearing has already been conducted and the case is awaiting entry of a Final Order or dispositive motion.

 “(d) Upon receipt and re-docketing of a case received from OAH, the DMV, DFHV, and OAH shall coordinate to provide notice to the parties advising them of the transfer of their case.
 The notice must include the newly issued DMV case number, if any, as well as instructions about how to contest or appeal the DFHV enforcement action, file motions, provide new contact information, or otherwise participate in adjudication of the case through the DMV.”.